marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

    "brief-search" for this vulnerability gives the result that backdoor-credentials are (CMS:CMSpassword).
 </pre>

-So, we have some information and the ability to try to do something.
+We have some information already and the ability to try to do something.

 "src"-page is covered by login-form (and looks like there is STRING-check under the parameter query by GET-method);